Educational savings: The benefits of starting early

 You can open an RESP for a child as soon as they're born, provided that the child is a Canadian resident and has a social insurance number (SIN).

-Government grants can be added until the child turns 17, as long as you've contributed (and not withdrawn) at least $2,000 by the time the child turned 15, or at least $100 per year over the past 4 years.
+Government grants can be added until the child turns 17, as long as you've contributed (and not withdrawn) at least $2,000 by the time the child turned 15, or at least $100 per year in 4 different years before the child turns 15.

 How much should you budget for your child's education?